indygreg/yubikey-ssh-agent/README.md

 PIN needs to be entered and the SSH agent will wait for you to unlock the YubiKey before failing the SSH attempt.

+### Security Advantages

+This agent doesn't support adding keys.
+This agent doesn't (yet) support caching the YubiKey PIN or management key.

+There are no secrets lingering in memory that can easily be extracted by a user on the same machine.
+(If someone accesses the process at just the right time they could acquire the PIN, however.)

+The main threat model for this SSH agent is an unwanted client requesting signing operations.
+This threat model exists for all SSH agent implementations.
+For the ultra paranoid, you'll want to set a PIN protection policy on the YubiKey to require a PIN or touch for every operation.
+Without such a policy, multiple signing operations may be performed from a single unlock/touch and anyone with access to the SSH agent could effectively use the private key on the YubiKey.

 ## State of Project

 This project is still very alpha.
 The graphical UI in particular is